The following are the most frequently asked questions about our sport fishing trips.

 What should I bring with me on the boat?

-In addition to the recommended clothing and sun protection, you may want bring a camera, binoculars, water and snacks. (up to a small cooler is permitted)
+In addition to the recommended clothing and sun protection, you may want bring a camera, binoculars, water and snacks.
+ONLY handheld coolers are allowed at this time.

 Our vessels are now licensed for beer and wine sales on board and our shop is licensed for beer sales.
 Therefore, guests are no longer allowed to bring their own alcoholic beverages on the trips.
 We do have beer for sale everyday in store and beer and wine on the vessels for sale to individuals 21years of age and older in accordance with the California Alcohol and Beverage Control regulations.